drewww/breach/docs/plan.md

 Only way to do damage at the moment is Fire or Gas.
 Could add damage checks to that.

+I like the "scorch" idea where colors on certain environmental things change as a result of effects.
+Question -- do I collapse this into Damage as an action?
+Or should it be a separate action?
+Could non-damaging effects cause lingering color?

+It's a little weird to be passing a color into damage.
+Seems like a separate KIND of thing.
+It could be double triggered.
+Then the question is does Damage trigger it by default?
+Or should the thing DOING damage hae to do the check?

+Part of it is that right now, I'm passing the color scorching effect in as a target parameter.
+The example code for Attacker looks at the component source of the attack.
+Eventually, we'll be looking at the weapon doing the attack and it may have a "scorch" component we can use.
+But for now it's a little awkward.

+So -- for first version, do it in damage.
+Then, break it into ScorchAction, called from damage.
+Eventually remove it from the target when Weapons are real first class actors.

 # Backlog